 Let's take a look at the many factors behind the win last year and then consider his chances this week.

 The Quail Hollow magic

-10 top 25 finishes, eight of them top 10s, one playoff defeat and three victories - there are many professional golfers would take that for an entire career and be quite happy.
+10 top 25 finishes, eight of them top 10s, one playoff defeat and three victories - there are many professional golfers who would be content to reap such returns in an entire career.

-McIlroy has achieved it on one layout in just 11 visits.
+McIlroy has achieved it on one layout (Quail Hollow) in just 11 visits.